Cam Gallagher Player Props: Guardians vs. Twins

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Cam Gallagher?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Cam Gallagher At The Plate

-- In six of 21 games this year (28.6%), Gallagher has reached base via hit, and that includes multiple hits twice.
+- This year, Gallagher has recorded at least one hit in six of 21 games (28.6%), and had multiple hits twice.

+- He has not hit a long ball in his 21 games this year.

-- In four games this season (19.0%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (19.0%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

 - He has scored in three of 21 games so far this season.